 For the past decades, the process of government has been viewed as dauntingly complex and confusing, in a world of information overload and increasing speed.
-The average citizen has come to feel, very often, that he or she doesn't have the capability to understand, for example, the puzzling gyrations of can see what kind of choices there are to be made.
+The average citizen education of its people.
+When the citizens know about and has come to feel, very often, that he or she doesn't have the capability to understand, for example, the puzzling gyrations of can see what kind of choices there are to be made.
 They can the stock market or the technical methods needed to provide full employment for all people who want to work.
 Without a background in finance, who can grasp the current crisis?